plausible/docs/docs/register-account.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 To use Plausible Analytics, you need to [register an account](https://plausible.io/register).

 To explore the product, we offer you a free 30-day trial.
-There are no restrictions on your usage during the free trial and no credit card is required to sign up.
+There are no restrictions on your usage during the free trial.
+You can add as many websites as you want to the same account too.
+No credit card is required to sign up for the trial either.

 ## Register your account